sylvinho81/nyc_yellow_taxi_trips/README.md

   ensure data reliability or enrich the data storing the files in own server in MinIO (or similar data lake) gives us control, scalability, etc

 - I didn't implement any kind of authentication in the API.
 I could add simple token authentication but I decided not to expend time on this.
+- - I didn't expect time on doing validations through Pydantic of the parameters of the different API endpoints.
 - In a Production environment it could be interesting to have a QA tool in place like Great Expectation to validate the quality of the data.
 - In a Production environment if we want to be able to orchestrate all the process and since the data is available monthly with a delay of two months we could have an orchestrator like Airflow to orchestrate the workflow, Spark for doing data cleaning like dropping unnecessary columns, handling missing values,